MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/manage-work-items.md

 # [Visual Studio 2019](#tab/visual-studio)

-To update a work item.From the Team Explorer, select a work item.
+To update a work item.
+From the Team Explorer, select a work item.
 The work item form opens in the web portal where you can make changes to the work item form and save your changes.

 ### [Azure DevOps CLI](#tab/azure-devops-cli)